paulca55/hubspot-local-development/README.md

 ### Set up your configuration file

 The `hubspot.config.yml` configuration file stores your HubSpot API key and Hub ID and is needed to authenticate your HubSpot account access.
-This is automatically created for you )see below):
+This is automatically created for you (see below):

 1. In your current working directory run `npx hs init` and follow the on screen prompts to create the `hubspot.config.yml` config file.
 You can choose API key or OAuth for authentication, HubSpot recommend OAuth as it is more secure but for simplicity we will use API key.
-2. You will be asked to enter a name for your Hub - this name is a **local-only** nickname for the HubSpot account to make it easy to reference when using the tools.
+2. You will be asked to enter a name for your Hub - _this name is a **local-only** nickname for the HubSpot account to make it easy to reference when using the tools_.
-3. Next you will be asked for a Hub ID, this is the account you wish to modify files in.
-This can be found by logging into your HubSpot dashboard and clicking on your account menu in the top-right corner.
+3. Next you will be asked for a Hub ID, this is the account you wish to modify files in - _this can be found by logging into your HubSpot dashboard and clicking on your account menu in the top-right corner_.
-4. Enter your API key.
+4. Enter your API key - _you can log in to HubSpot and [get your API key here](https://app.hubspot.com/l/api-key)_.

-_Note: that the `hubspot.config.yml` file has been added to the `.gitignore` file so that it won't be added to your git repo to help keep your API key safe._
+_Note: that the `hubspot.config.yml` file has been added to the `.gitignore` file so that it won't be added to your git repo to help keep your API key safe_.

 ## Project setup